MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/custom-security-attributes-apps.md

 Undertake the following steps to assign custom security attributes through the Microsoft Entra admin center.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as an [Attribute Assignment Administrator](~/identity/role-based-access-control/permissions-reference.md#attribute-assignment-administrator).

 1. Browse to **Identity** > **Applications** > **Enterprise applications**.

 1. Find and select the application you want to add a custom security attribute to.

-1. In the Manage section, select **Custom security attributes (preview)**.
+1. In the Manage section, select **Custom security attributes**.

 1. Select **Add assignment**.